tpltnt/guide/src/tutorials/basics/displaying_text.md

 from that list as the next one.
 This results in a continous cycling through the font IDs whenever `C` is pressed.

+As a sidenote: The function `event()` only processes pressed keys in this example.
+If you only want to do that, then looking at `key_pressed()` instead of `event()` will be worth it.
+This example uses the more complicated approach to provide a skeleton if you want to change fonts when the mouse is clicked or other events occur.
+To do that is left as an excercise to the reader.

 Now that the font ID is chosen we create a new text widget (and thus refresh its content) on every update event.
 By default these update events occur at a rate of 60 frames per second.